-The Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford University and SLAC National Accelerator Laboratory is a young and vibrant research institute focused on answering a wide range of exciting and fundamental questions in astrophysics and cosmology.
+The Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford University and SLAC National Accelerator Laboratory is a vibrant research institute focused on answering a wide range of exciting and fundamental questions in astrophysics and cosmology.

 Kavli and Porat Fellowships

-We are happy to support application for external Fellowships resident at KIPAC, and are proud to have supported several such fellows in the past.
+We are happy to support applications for external Fellowships resident at KIPAC, and are proud to have supported several such fellows in the past.
 Interested prospective postdocs are encouraged to contact a KIPAC faculty member with overlapping research interests about their application.

 If you have already received an offer from KIPAC, please take a look at our information for new KIPAC members.
 We look forward to welcoming you to our KIPAC community.